André Morgenthal passes away following illness

 "Oh no so sorry to hear.
 He was an amazing ambassador and mentor of the SA wine and spirit industry.
 He will be dearly missed by many.
 May he rest in peace.
 My prayers and thoughts are with his family and friends." - Celia Gilloway

-"Condolences from Andre’s wine friends in Australia (and there were many).
-He was a character in our industry who was larger than life and leaves a remarkable legacy for us to carry forward." - Karen Ridge
+"Condolences from Andre's wine friends in Australia (and there were many).
+He was a character in our industry who was larger than life and leaves a remarkable legacy for us to carry forward." - Karen Ridge (Australia)

 "So sorry to hear this news.
 Andre was always such a gentleman, warm and kind.
 Condolences to his family and loved ones.
 He will be missed by many." - Emma Gilmour Austen

-"I simply still can’t believe Andre is gone.
+"I simply still can’t believe André is gone.
 I’ve not his like anywhere in the wine world.
 His warmth is one thing.
 His intellect, another.
 He understood wine and what it can be as deeply as anyone I’ve ever met.
 He worked tirelessly to promote South Africa and South Africans.
-He will be missed by all." - Peter McAtamney
+He will be missed by all." - Peter McAtamney (Australia)

 Should anyone wish to share their messages, please send them to editor@wine.co.za and we will add to this tribute.